L-SR1: Learned Symmetric-Rank-One Preconditioning: Introduction

 By accelerating convergence, learned optimizers offer a compelling path to bridging classical optimization techniques with modern deep learning-based approaches in computer vision tasks.

 Monocular Human Mesh Recovery (HMR) seeks to estimate a 3D human mesh from a single 2D image—a fundamentally ill-posed problem due to the inherent loss of depth information.
-Historically, in the absence of large-scale annotated datasets, optimization-based methods dominated the field \cite{bogo2016keep,pavlakos2019expressive}.
+Historically, in the absence of large-scale annotated datasets, optimization-based methods dominated the field \citep{bogo2016keep,pavlakos2019expressive}.
 However, with the emergence of increasingly comprehensive annotated datasets, these traditional approaches were largely supplanted by deep neural network (DNN)-based methods.
-These newer methods span both end-to-end regression models and iterative frameworks \cite{sun2023trace,shin2024wham,wang2025prompthmr}, including learned optimization \cite{kolotouros2019learning,song2020human}, achieving state-of-the-art performance.
+These newer methods span both end-to-end regression models and iterative frameworks \citep{sun2023trace,shin2024wham,wang2025prompthmr}, including learned optimization \citep{kolotouros2019learning,song2020human}, achieving state-of-the-art performance.
 Nonetheless, they come with notable trade-offs, including significantly larger model sizes and a continued reliance on vast amounts of annotated training data.

 In this work, we introduce Learned-SR1 (L-SR1), a novel learned second-order optimizer that extends the classical SR1 algorithm.
-Our method incorporates a learnable module that generates data-driven vectors to approximate the Hessian matrix, enabling more informed and efficient updates.
-To ensure robustness and theoretical soundness, we also propose a learned projection operation that maintains the positive semi-definiteness of the approximation while satisfying the secant condition—an essential principle of Quasi-Newton methods.
-By building on the SR1 framework, L-SR1 achieves state-of-the-art performance with a notably compact model size.
+Our method incorporates a learnable module that generates data-driven rank-one updates to approximate the inverse Hessian, enabling more informed and efficient steps.
+To preserve core quasi-Newton properties, we propose a \emph{Projection-Guided Secant Mechanism} (PGSM) that parameterizes the preconditioner through learned rank-one outer products, yielding positive semi-definite matrices by construction.
+During meta-training, PGSM penalizes secant mismatch in the spirit of least-squares projection onto PSD matrices, without requiring a projection subproblem at inference (Section~\ref{sec:projection}).
+L-SR1 instantiates PGSM with a limited-memory buffer of these vectors and lightweight trainable modules.
+Building on the SR1 framework, it achieves state-of-the-art performance with a notably compact model size.

-We evaluate our approach on both analytic benchmark functions and the real-world task of HMR (Fig.~\ref{fig:trjs}).
-The results show that L-SR1 converges rapidly and efficiently, while also demonstrating strong generalization.
-Notably, even when trained in a self-supervised manner and without explicit fine-tuning, L-SR1 outperforms existing optimization-based HMR frameworks.
-These findings highlight the potential of L-SR1 to be seamlessly integrated into broader optimization-based pipelines, significantly enhancing their performance.